JaidenAshmore/java-dynamic-sqs-listener/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.jashmore/java-dynamic-sqs-listener-parent.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22com.jashmore%22%20AND%20%22java-dynamic-sqs-listener%22)

 The Java Dynamic SQS Listener is a library that simplifies the listening of messages on an [AWS SQS queue](https://aws.amazon.com/sqs/).
-It has been built from the ground up with the goal of making it easily customisable, allowing each component of the library to be easily interchanged if desired, as well as allowing dynamic changes to configuration during runtime, for example it could be extended to allow the amount of concurrent processing messages to be controlled by a feature flag.
+It has been built from the ground up with the goal of making it easily customisable, allowing each component of the library to be interchanged if desired.
+The listeners also allow dynamic changes to the configuration during runtime, for example it could be built to allow the amount of concurrent processing messages to be controlled by a feature flag.

 ## Spring Boot Quick Guide

-The following provides some examples using the Spring Boot Starter for this library. *Note that [core](./core) implementation is framework agnostic and therefore is not reliant on Spring.*
+The following provides some examples using the Spring Boot Starter for this library. *Note that the [core](./core) implementation is framework agnostic and is not reliant on using Spring.*

 ### Using the Spring Boot Starter